KNOWN BY NAME, CALLED BY GOD

 We begin life with the name our parents give us — a name that introduces us to the world and connects us to family, identity, and a sense of belonging.
 Over time, we discover that our name carries layers of meaning, some of which unfold gradually through the experiences and choices that shape our lives.
-I used to enjoy watching What’s My Line?, a game show where panelists tried to guess which of three people was telling the truth about their unique occupation — a playful reminder that names don’t always reveal the whole story.

 In a much deeper way, our journey of coming to Jesus is like that: learning to ask the right questions, peeling back assumptions, and seeking the truth behind the name.
 Many have called the life of faith an adventure, and the Bible is our guide — not just to information, but to a relationship with the One who calls us by name and invites us to find our true identity in His.